PixelPolo/PixelPolo/README.md

 This repo was made to practice my JS, HTML and CSS skills.

-NOTE : Scores cannot be submitted...
-No Backend, just for fun !
+(Scores cannot be submitted...
+No Backend, just for fun !)

 https://pixelpolo.github.io/PixelPolo/